maxbogard/magicbook/README.md

 A sample music library with this structure is [available for download here](https://1drv.ms/f/s!AlNWUe2YKW0ehYUQOrpQwFzMWRFiQQ)

+There will be a command to import charts into the library in a future release.

 Note that **magicbook** currently requires a single-page letter size PDF file to properly impose the charts, stored as `./config/templates/trim-guides.pdf`.
 Use